Are Energy Prices Going Down: 2025 Energy Price Prediction

 Global Market Conditions

 Geopolitical tensions and supply chain disruptions can limit energy availability, leading to price hikes.
-Conflicts in oil-producing regions or extreme weather events affecting infrastructure result in sudden cost increas
+Conflicts in oil-producing regions or extreme weather events affecting infrastructure result in a sudden cost increase.

 Energy prices fluctuate based on government interventions like price caps, taxes, and subsidies.
 Policies supporting renewables or imposing carbon levies can either drive costs down or push them higher.